Keep your front-load washing machine running clean and smelling fresh with these simple tips from the experts at Heritage Park Laundry Essentials.

-Front-load washers lock your laundry in a horizontal drum that tumbles your load through the wash, rinse, and spin cycles using only a small amount of water.
+Front-load washers are very popular because they use less water and are gentle on your laundry.
+Front-load washing machines account for nearly half of all washing machines sold in the United States.
+They lock your laundry in a horizontal drum that tumbles your load through the wash, rinse, and spin cycles using only a small amount of water.
 And with no agitator on board, there's much less chance of damage like snags and tears.
+They also do a very good job of wringing water from wet laundry, which cuts down on drying time.
 Front-loaders are energy efficient, better for the environment, and gentle on even the most delicate washables.
 A win all around!

-But ask anyone who owns one, and even the most dedicated front-loader fan will tell you: sooner or later, they stink.
+There's a lot to love about front loaders...except the smell.
+Ask anyone who owns one.
+Even the most dedicated front-loader fan will tell you that--sooner or later--they stink.
 As in, they smell bad.
 That musty, moldy odor is the dirty little secret lurking behind the door of every front-load washer.
 If your front load washer has you holding your nose, you're not alone, and there is a fix.
 These simple tips from Heritage Park Laundry Essentials will help you get your machine -- and laundry -- back to smelling sweet in no time.

 With all that's wonderful about front loaders, their stale musty smell seems to be a part of the package.
 The very thing that makes these machines so efficient and eco-friendly—the horizontal tumbling drum -- is the culprit.
 Over time, water, soap scum, and other laundry products build up inside the drum and components of the washer.
 This lays the perfect breeding ground for mold and mildew: dark damp, and grimy.
 Eventually, this smell can even transfer to laundry, leaving it smelling musty right out of the wash.